 Funeral Services will be held on Friday, June 12, at 11 a.m. at The Church of Jesus Christ of Latter-day Saints Roosevelt Stake Center, 447 East, Lagoon Street.
 Prior to the funeral there will visitation from 9:30 a.m. to 10:45 a.m. at the Stake Center.

 Interment will be at Roosevelt Memorial Park with Military Honors.
 Please practice social distancing

-To send flowers to Junior's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Junior Hicks, please visit our floral store.